+Hughes Primary School is a unique ACT school.
 We have mainstream classes from Preschool to Year 6.
-The Southside Introductory English Centre is based within our school, and we welcome many families from different countries, greatly benefiting from a wide multicultural presence.
-Together, we have built and continue to build a community of inclusion, valuing diversity and respect.
+The Southside Introductory English Centre is based within our school and we welcome many families from different countries, greatly benefiting from a wide multicultural presence.
+We also have a Learning Support Unit - Autism, and together, we have built and continue to build a community of inclusion, valuing diversity and respect.